Yesterday I met with a corporate Executive VP in New York City. I'll

 4. If you are in Phil's position, at some point you need to tell

 those above you that the very act of "over-reporting" is exacerbating

 the problem.
 Do it respectfully.
 Share the impact and consequences on

 your business and let them take responsibility for whether or not it

-makes sense to continue all of those external demands on your time.
+makes sense to continue the external demands on your time.

 How are you managing this? ________________________________________________

 Thank you so much for sharing your journey and insights with us.
 I can't tell you how much I've enjoyed reading along.
 I think you're an amazing young person who will continue to make an impact on the world in a positive and meaningful way..Thanks for sharing with me.Really I feel very nice to read this blog.
 It is very knowledgeable and helpful for me.